Dane Jackson (ice hockey)

-Dane K. Jackson (born May 17, 1970) is a Canadian coach and former professional ice hockey right wing who spent parts of four seasons in the National Hockey League between 1993 and 1998.
+Dane K. Jackson (born May 17, 1970) is a Canadian coach and former professional ice hockey right wing who is currently head coach of the University of North Dakota men's ice hockey team.
+He spent parts of four seasons in the National Hockey League between 1993 and 1998.
 Selected by the Vancouver Canucks in the 1988 NHL Entry Draft, he spent four years at the University of North Dakota before making his professional debut for the Canucks' American Hockey League (AHL) affiliate in 1992.
 Jackson made his NHL debut in 1993, and would split the next two seasons between the Canucks and their AHL affiliates, the Hamilton Canucks and Syracuse Crunch.
 He joined the Buffalo Sabres in 1995, though spent most of the next two years with their AHL affiliate, the Rochester Americans, and in 1997 signed with the New York Islanders.
 Jackson spent the final six seasons of his playing career in the AHL, moving between the Americans, Lowell Lock Monsters, and Manchester Monarchs, before retiring in 2003.
-Company Since then he has worked as a coach, and has been on the coaching staff of North Dakota since 2006.
+Since then he has worked as a coach, and has been on the coaching staff of North Dakota since 2006.